Knowsley Joint Children and Adults Services: Social Worker's Supervision Policy

 - Supervision must be a high priority for all Social Workers.
 All the dates for supervision sessions should be planned twelve months in advance and placed in calendars;

 - An agreed supervision contract should be in place;

-- Supervision sessions should be planned and prepared for in advance of the session;
+- Supervision sessions should be planned and prepared for in advance of the session.

 If any concern over capability or registration status is raised during supervision, the member of staff can expect to be treated fairly in line with Knowsley Council's capability procedure found within the Managing Conduct, Performance and Information policy.

 Supervision should monitor and promote Continuing Professional Development (CPD) including checking on how the Social Worker plans to submit evidence of CPD as part of their professional registration.
 This could include discussions on career development, giving career advice and time to explore professional development opportunities such as further qualifications.
-It is the time to examine recent learning and development experiences and how they have impacted (or not) on social work practice and the quality and outcomes of the service provided to Service users.
+It is the time to examine recent learning and development experiences and how they have impacted (or not) on social work practice and the quality and outcomes of the service provided to children/young people/adults.